abapGit/docs.abapgit.org/docs/settings-remote.md

 ![](img/repo_settings_remote_offline.png)

-You can change the name of offline repositories that is shown in the abapGit repository overview.
+You can change the name of offline repositories that is shown in the abapGit repository list.